Philadelphia-Lawyers-for-Social-Equity/PA_Expunger/platform/docket_parser/src/docket_parser/Text extraction.md

 ---
 We process the text into 'segments' which are sequences of text with the same properties usually on the same horizontal line.
 We concatenate decoded characters from `Tj` and `TJ` operations to build the segments.
-We also keep track of the horizontal displacement of the segments, so that we can tell if a `Td` operation moves the cursor directly at the end of the last character shown, or far enough to insert a tab.
+We also keep track of the horizontal displacement (formal name for width) of the segments, so that we can tell if a `Td` operation moves the cursor directly at the end of the last character shown, or far enough to insert a tab.
 We end one segment and start the next when one of the following occurs in the content stream:
 - `Tf` or `Q` operators, which change the font and or font size.
 - `ET` operator, which indicates the end of a text block.